19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [27/95]

-(6) [Deleted by Act 23 of 2012 wef 01/01/2013]
+(6) [Deleted by Act 23 of 2012]

-(7) Notwithstanding section 80 of the Land Titles Act (Cap.
-157) and section 15 of the Registration of Deeds Act (Cap.
-269) —
+(7) Notwithstanding section 80 of the Land Titles Act and section 15 of the Registration of Deeds Act—

 (a) where further withdrawals from the Fund are authorised by the Board after the registration or notification of any mortgage or charge created in favour of the Board at any time after the acceptance by the Registrar of the instrument lodged under subsection (3) for the purpose of registering or notifying a charge under subsection (1), all such withdrawals shall rank in priority to any other claims as if the withdrawals were made at the date of the creation of the mortgage or charge in favour of the Board; and